akajai/Ajai---Machine-Deep-Learning/Machine Learning/Introduction.md

 ## Introduction to Machine Learning & Data Analyses

 This document provides a foundational understanding of Artificial Intelligence (AI), Machine Learning (ML), and Deep Learning (DL), outlining their historical development, core concepts, and interrelationships.
-It also delves into key aspects of data analysis, including data types, quality, characteristics, and preprocessing techniques, along with methods for calculating dissimilarities
+It also delves into key aspects of data analysis, including data types, quality, characteristics, and preprocessing techniques, along with methods for calculating dissimilarities.

 ### Machine Learning (ML)